Establishing a bedtime routine

-It may feel at first like you’ve not got much chance of getting a good night’s sleep, but teaching your baby good sleeping habits now will make the months to come much easier.
-By six months your baby should be able to get through the night without a feed, so from 6 to 8 weeks in you can begin a routine which will help your baby learn to do this.
+It may feel at first like you’ve not got much chance of getting a good night’s sleep, but teaching your newborn a good bedtime routine now will make the months to come much easier and less sleep deprived.
+By six months old, your baby should be able to sleep through the night without a feed, so from six to eight weeks in you can begin getting them into a routine which will help your newborn learn to sleep at night.

 Regular nap times

-Sticking to set nap times throughout the day and a set bedtime at night helps your baby get into a regular sleeping routine, and means you can keep track of how long they are sleeping.
+Sticking to set nap times throughout the day and a set bedtime at night helps your baby get into a regular sleeping routine and means you can keep track of how long they are sleeping - and get some shuteye too!
 There might be a little bit of trial-and-error involved as you learn just how much sleep your baby needs, but don’t be afraid to wake them up if they’re sleeping for longer than you think they need to.

 Baby sleep patterns

-From 6 months onwards, a consistent and predictable bedtime routine will help your baby relax and settle at the end of the day.
-Like any of us though, babies take time to get used to a new routine, but keep going and soon they will expect it and feel secure with it.
+For babies aged 6 months and older, a consistent and predictable bedtime routine will help them relax and settle at the end of the day.
+Like any of us though, babies take time to get used to a new routine, so keep going and soon they will expect it and feel secure with it.

-Try our five steps to help you enjoy some quiet time together as you get your baby ready for bed.
+Try our five steps to help you enjoy some quiet (and that’s the key word) time together as you get your baby ready for bed:

 - Turn down the bedroom lights – a cosy atmosphere will let your baby know it’s time to quieten down.

-- Give your baby some warm milk – it can help settle your baby by providing a warm and satisfying end to the day.
+- Give your baby their usual warm milk – it can help settle them by providing a warm and satisfying end to the day.